JoshFundBoard/deveval/README.md

 ### Submitting and Evaluation

-Once your personal fork of this repo is ready for review, contact us with the link to it.
+Once your private personal fork of this repo is ready for review, invite us as a collaborator and contact us with the link to it.
 Details on how long you have to complete the challenge, and who to contact should be in the email you received with the link to this challenge.